qzc438/ontology-llm/README.md

   and not inside the image, so it survives `docker compose down` and is discarded only by `docker compose down -v`.
 All you provide is Docker itself and the `.env` file from step 5 holding your API keys.
 - Ollama is not built into the image: compose fetches the official `ollama/ollama` image on the first start and runs it as a service, so the open models work without anything on the host.
 Choose one and press **Download** beside it to pull it, which happens in that service and is kept in the `ollama-models` volume.
-It runs on the CPU unless the machine has an NVIDIA card, in which case `docker compose -f docker-compose.yml -f docker-compose.gpu.yml up -d` hands the GPU over, needing the NVIDIA container toolkit but no editing; to use the Ollama already on your machine instead, which is faster when it has the GPU and the models, start with `OLLAMA_URL=http://host.docker.internal:11434 docker compose up` and see the open models section of [DOCKER.md](DOCKER.md), since it also has to listen on more than `127.0.0.1`.
+It runs on the CPU unless the machine has an NVIDIA card, in which case `./docker-start.sh` hands the GPU over on its own, given the NVIDIA driver and container toolkit — see [Running with NVIDIA GPUs](DOCKER.md#6-running-with-nvidia-gpus) to install the toolkit, and run `./docker-check-gpu.sh` if a card is present but unused; to use the Ollama already on your machine instead, which is faster when it has the GPU and the models, start with `OLLAMA_URL=http://host.docker.internal:11434 docker compose up` and see [Using open models with Ollama](DOCKER.md#5-using-open-models-with-ollama), since it also has to listen on more than `127.0.0.1`.
-- **[DOCKER.md](DOCKER.md) is the full guide**: settings, where your files go, everyday commands, troubleshooting, and why it is put together the way it is.
+- **[DOCKER.md](DOCKER.md) is the full guide**: settings, file locations, starting and stopping, troubleshooting, and why it is put together the way it is.

 **In summary**